-Ever since I started Artitute.com a year back, I have been trying to encourage my family, friends and even strangers to check out art exhibitions at galleries and museums in Singapore.
-Among the renewed interest from some folks, I have also been getting negative feedbacks from other people whom I spoke to about our Singapore museums.
+Ever since Artitute.com was created, I have been trying to encourage my family, friends and even strangers to check out art exhibitions at galleries and museums in Singapore.
+Among the renewed interest from some folks, I have also been getting negative feedback from other people whom I spoke to about our Singapore museums.

 Many of them are simply not interested.

-One of the factors that discouraged them is the museum is simply designed and programs made for the tourists.
-The locals simply do not feel comfortable in the opulent settings.
+One of the factors that discouraged them is the museum’s design and its programs made for the tourists.
+The locals do not feel comfortable in opulent settings.
 Opening hours happen to be at the working hours on the weekdays.
 Heck, Singaporeans do need to work from nine to six.
 And feeling half-witted and constrained when inside the museums.
 And many many more.

 So when I was invited by Dr Kevin Lim from the National Art Gallery (TNAG) to attend a focus group a few weeks back, titled – Understanding The Visitors.
 I was more than happy to participate as I have too many cents worth to contribute to the growth of our art scene.

-The focus group was held at the National Museum of Singapore, within one of the many seminar rooms.
+The focus group was held at the National Museum of Singapore.
 It consists of folks from all walks of life, age and nationality.
-Before the focus group session starts, we were treated to a simply but yummy lunch specially arranged by TNAG’s capable assistant, Regina Chan.
+Before the focus group session starts, we were treated to a simple but yummy lunch, specially arranged by TNAG’s capable assistant, Regina Chan.
 Can’t work those brain cells on an empty stomach right?

 During the focus group session, we were broken up into several small groups.
 And of course, I was placed in the Youth and Young Adults category.
 Our discussion and brain storming sessions were casual, fun and animated.
 Many ideas and thoughts about how to improve our museums, experience for the visitors, and our needs and wants from a museum were all laid out on the table.